rotationalio/rotational.io/content/en/blog/2022-06-06-six-things-you-didnt-know-about-crypto.md

 slug: "six-things-you-didnt-know-about-crypto"
 date: "2022-06-06T09:53:22-05:00"
 draft: false
-image_webp: images/blog/viking_runes.webp
-image: images/blog/viking_runes.jpg
 author: Edwin Schmierer & Rebecca Bilbro
+image: img/blog/viking_runes.jpg
+category: Crypto
 description: "This post describes some of the most important facts about cryptocurrency that people don't often understand -- including crypto people!"
 ---

 As a distributed systems company, we’ve had the privilege of speaking with dozens of vendors building crypto-adjacent solutions over the past few years.
 We’ve learned a lot along the way, especially about some of the key misconceptions that continue to challenge builders, users, investors, and other crypto stakeholders. <!--more--> We’ve struggled with these misconceptions ourselves, in both the words and the code we write.
 In this post, we'll present common misunderstandings about crypto that we've encountered in the hopes of providing clearer direction to others forging ahead in this space.

 # #1: Blockchains Are Intentionally Slow

 First and foremost, blockchain is not intended to be a high performance or low latency solution.
-In fact, it may well be one of the *least* performant types of distributed system technology &mdash; and that's no accident.
+In fact, it may well be one of the _least_ performant types of distributed system technology &mdash; and that's no accident.

 A blockchain is a persistent, transparent, and public append-only distributed ledger.
 It consists of a network of computers or nodes that collectively contain a shared history of transactions.
 Transaction data can be added to a blockchain and previous data cannot be changed (i.e. it is "immutable").
 The nodes do not know or trust each other, meaning blockchain is a trustless mechanism of trade.
 This is convenient, as it does not require a middleman to facilitate exchanges.
 Instead, nodes must rely on using an agreed-upon method for validating new additions to the chain (e.g. Proof of Work or Proof of Stake).